 5. Take a free tour in Shanghai with a local

 This is my secret to experiencing Shanghai the way locals do.
 During my time in this bustling city, I booked a free walking tour with Shanghai Greeters – a branch of the International Greeter Association.
-In particular, it’s an international non-profit organization consisting of locals who volunteer to show tourists around their cities for free.
+It’s an international non-profit organization consisting of locals who volunteer to show tourists around their cities for free.

-While there are also other free tours in Shanghai, the thing I love most about Shanghai Greeters is that their tours are personalized and customized to cater to the interests of each guest.
-There is no fixed itinerary and their guides welcome individual guests as well.
-Don’t forget to contact them if you’re also interested in exploring local life in Shanghai!
+Unlike other free tours in Shanghai, Shanghai Greeters’ tours are customized to cater to the interests of each guest.
+There is no fixed itinerary and they welcome individual travellers as well.

 6. Try street food in Shanghai